 - To waive marriage value on lease extensions (something MTVH have already committed to), and to calculate the premium on the percentage share held (where applicable) rather than total value.

-- Not to charge any difference arising between the valuation and the purchase price.
+- Not to charge any difference arising between the valuation and the sales price.

 - Work with mortgage lenders on whatever actions are required to facilitate access to consent to let or buy to let agreements.